Mid-Con Energy - Just Get Through 2017

 Overview

 Mid-Con Energy Partners (NASDAQ:MCEP) is a small-cap upstream exploration and production company whose revenues are nearly all generated through the sale of oil.
-They did an OK job navigating the oil price downturn.
-To their benefit, they:
+It did an OK job navigating the oil price downturn.
+To its benefit, it:

 - avoided expensive unsecured debt

-- cut their distribution sooner than others (how long did VNR pay its common distribution?)
+- cut its distribution sooner than others (how long did VNR pay its common distribution?)

 - avoided debt-financed acquisitions when WTI was at its peak

-- directed all free cash flow to reducing their secured credit facility
+- directed all free cash flow to reducing its secured credit facility

-- stumbled with their hedge portfolio - could have hedged further out when oil was near 60 in spring of 2015 and don't even get me started on the premium-deferred $50 puts.
-They don't become cash flow neutral until $44 given $6 cost
+- stumbled with its hedge portfolio - could have hedged further out when oil was near 60 in spring of 2015 and don't even get me started on the premium-deferred $50 puts.
+It doesn't become cash flow neutral until $44 given $6 cost

-- issued convertible preferred thereby diluting existing unit holders (in the future) by ~40%
+- issued convertible preferred, thereby diluting existing unit holders (in the future) by ~40%

 Q1 2017 Forecast